Eight Forest Lane

 Soup mix is a mix of legumes and grains, usually split peas, barley, lentils.

-I love using parsnip and swede for a little extra veggie variation, but you could substitute them for an extra potato.
+Vegetables: I love using parsnip and swede for a little extra veggie variation, but you could substitute them for an extra potato.
+Most Australian supermarkets sell a vegetable soup pack, which is a pre-packaged combination of potatoes, onion, celery, carrot, parsnip and swede which is what you need for this recipe.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.